Leninner/personal_portfolio/src/content/projects/mongo-express.md

 ![demo-flow](/content/blog/kubernetes/demo-flow.png)

+## Requirements

+Keep in mind that you need to have installed `docker` and `kubernetes` on your machine.
+Also you may need to have a basic knowledge of `yaml` files.

 ## Development

-I will be using `minikube` to create a local kubernetes cluster, so make sure you have it installed on your machine.
-If you don't have it installed, you can follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/).
+I will be using `minikube` to create a **local kubernetes cluster**, so make sure you have it installed on your machine.
+If you don't, you can follow the instructions [here](https://minikube.sigs.k8s.io/docs/start/).

 1. Create a `mongodb` deployment